Taiwolawal/darey.io-pbl/project12.md

 ![5](https://user-images.githubusercontent.com/50557587/146607510-01338ddc-f28b-4e42-8ce9-ee5c52aef8cf.PNG)
 ![6](https://user-images.githubusercontent.com/50557587/146607523-5e57a41e-7ad0-44d5-9c00-83db1855cec3.PNG)

-## Step 2 -Refactor Ansible Code By Importing Other Playbooks Into site.yml
+## Step 2 - Refactor Ansible Code By Importing Other Playbooks Into site.yml
 - Before starting to refactor the codes, ensure that you have pulled down the latest code from master (main) branch, and creat a new branch, name it refactor.
 Let see code re-use in action by importing other playbooks
 - Within playbooks folder, create a new file and name it site.yml, this file will now be considered as an entry point into the entire infrastructure configuration.
 The site.yml will become a parent to all other playbooks that will be developed.
 - Create a new folder in root of the directory and name it static-assignment.
 The static-assignments folder is where all other children playbooks will be stored.
 This is merely for easy organization of your work.
 It is not an Ansible specific concept, therefore you can choose how you want to organize your work.